 Who doesn’t love sci-fi?
 Well, maybe a lot of people, but for me it’s the first category to browse on Netflix or at a bookstore.
 Here’s a bit about my favorites:

 Literature: As far as reading sci-fi, my interests stay pretty narrow on a few authors.
 I lean towards hard science fiction–discussions of the mechanics of time-travel, the intricacies of space travel, descriptions of planetary evolution.
-I am particularly a big fan of Arthur C. Clarke (pretty much have read everything of his) and Stanislaw Lem (whose works have been a little bit harder to get a hold of easily).
-Rendezous with Rama and Solaris would be my main picks of their works.
-Michael Chrichton is another favorite–particularly Congo and Sphere—and I also very much enjoy the historic sci-fi classics, especially H.G.
-Wells whose War of the Worlds was one of the primary foundations of my scifi interest as kid.
+I am particularly a big fan of Arthur C. Clarke (pretty much have read everything of his) and certain novels of Stanislaw Lem (whose works have been a little bit harder to get a hold of easily).
+Rendezous with Rama and Solaris would be my main picks of their works with 2001 and The Invincible as close seconds.
+Michael Chrichton is lighter fare but another favorite–particularly Congo and Sphere.
+I also very much enjoy the historic sci-fi classics, by far H.G.
+Wells whose War of the Worlds was one of the primary foundations of my scifi interest as kid and that I continue to read and re-read to this day.
 (Actually, Madeleine L’Engle’s A Wrinkle in Time series may have been an even earlier influence.
 Also a special shout-out to Exiles of Colsec by Douglas Hill, not a classic but a huge part of my scifi childhood.)
 I am generally not a fan of fantasy—the more you start to talk about dragons and witches the less interested I am.
 (But yes, I have of course read and enjoyed The Lord of the Rings.)
-I would also recommend the wonderfully sociological The Sparrow by Mary Doria Russell.
+I would also recommend the wonderfully sociological The Sparrow by Mary Doria Russell, works by Octavia E. Butler (be prepared for realistic violence and suffering!), and Orson Scott Card’s Ender’s Game.

 Film: I am not especially demanding in terms of film scifi but I don’t really enjoy those that are simply action flicks or gritty noir gangster movies.
 I would rather watch a future-set adventure film full of cool scifi ideas or a psychological space drama that is more about grand thoughtful ideas.
 (That said, one of my big favorites that I can watch over and over is nevertheless The Fifth Element !)
 Just to orient everyone a bit, I am both Star Wars and Star Trek, am much more MCU than DCEU, and an am neither Alien nor Predator.

 TV: My main area of scifi geekiness comes with television series.
-There have been several shows I was a devoted regular too over the years.
+There have been several shows I was a devoted regular to over the years (several Joss Whedon projects for example).
+And I’ve recently really gotten into watching international sci-fi series on Netflix (Dark from Germany and The Silent Sea from Korea to name two particularly good ones.)
 But two series stand out above all: .

 THE X-FILES: My college years and the original run of the X-Files overlapped entirely so not only did I become a big fan of the show but it is perhaps no surprise that it became a part of both my education (figuring in several class presentations), social life (Sunday night viewing parties!), and my first experiments in web-design.
 Yes, I probably spent way too many hours developing my little website about the show and its conspiracy arcs, but it was fun.
 I finally updated much of that 90s website to a more modern one after the recent reboot of the show.
 You can find my interpretation of the mythos of the show here: X-Files: What I Want to Believe.